Last Updated on

 Our experience visiting Westvleteren

-Both of us were able to get two six packs of Westvleteren 12 in a paper box for 23 euros each (no discount for buying in bulk).
+Both of us were able to get two six-packs of Westvleteren 12 in a paper box for 23 euros each (no discount for buying in bulk).
 We saw people with more beer (up to 24 Westvleteren 12 beers), but this is highly dependent on availability.
+You can reserve ahead online if you have a car that you know the license plate to.

 How to buy Westvleteren beer IF you have your own car

 If you have your own car, you can check the official website to see their availability of beers for that day.
-You’ll need to call to give your name and your license plate.
-Do not expect to get through on the first try.
+You’ll need to call to give your name and your license plate or reserve online.
 You can only pick up beer and/or reserve beer every sixty days.
 The same car cannot pick up the beer for that period and you cannot call from an anonymous number.
-You must agree not to resell the beer, otherwise you will be banned.
+You must agree not to resell the beer, otherwise, you can be banned.

 They are very serious about the process, so if you do not follow it, you are not getting your beer.
 Most important, this is not possible with a car rental unless you know the license plate at the time of your reservation.
 They will only allow you to pick up the beer inside if the license plate matches.